-The Michigan Golf Hall of Fame is a heralded collection of portraits, plaques and memorabilia that commemorate the finest players and contributors to golf in our state, including legends Walter Hagen, Chuck Kocsis, Horton Smith and Al Watrous, and more contemporary notables Dave and Mike Hill, Dan Pohl, Meg Mallon and Kelly Robbins.
+The Michigan Golf Hall of Fame is a heralded collection of portraits, plaques, and memorabilia that commemorate the finest players and contributors to golf in our state, including Walter Hagen, Chuck Kocsis, Ben Davis and Shirley Spork and more contemporary notables Dave and Mike Hill, Dan Pohl, Meg Mallon, and Kelly Robbins.

 The Hall of Fame collection is housed and displayed in the Ken Janke Golf Learning Center at Ferris State University’s Katke Golf Club in Big Rapids.
 A successful fundraising effort produced the state-of-the-art center, which serves the acclaimed Professional Golf Management Program at Ferris as well as helps preserve Michigan golf’s tremendous legacy.